-Take competitive bodybuilding for example, few people in the general public know that there are two completely different types of bodybuilding, drug tested contests- where the athletes are given either a polygraph test or their urine is tested to ensure that they are not using anabolic steroids and a list of other banned substances.
-Most of you probably have never seen a natural bodybuilder (besides me!) or even knew that there is a difference.
-(As an aside: Many make the mistake of seeing me and wondering whether or not I use drugs, but truth be told if you saw me standing next to a modern professional drug using bodybuilder there would be little question, since I would look like a anorexic girl in spite of all my 20 years of hard training and my accomplishmentes as a natural athlete!)
+A glaring example of the indiscriminate use of steroids while everyone looks the other way is in the arena of competitive bodybuilding.
+Few members of the general public have any idea that there are two completely different types of competitive bodybuilding.
+Drug tested contests- where athletes are either given a polygraph or urine test (or in some organizations, both) to ensure that the athletes are not using anabolic steroids and or any other banned substances such as human growth hormone, insulin, diuretics or any other banned substances.
+Most people reading this article probably never saw a natural bodybuilder (besides me!) or even realized that there is a difference.
+(As an aside: Many see my physique and wonder whether or not I use steroids, but truth be told anyone saw me standing next to a modern professional drug using bodybuilder, there would be no question whatsoever that I was drug free.
+Since I would look positively anorexic in comparison in spite of 25 years of hard training and my accomplishments as a natural athlete!)

 Now some may say that steroids are harmless when taken in moderate doses over a short period of time, but the fact of the matter is that to attain the size and definition required to stand on a national stage as a competitive male bodybuilder, you will need to use a combination of several different anabolic steroids, in addition to human growth hormone, insulin (yes, that’s right, insulin is major part of the bodybuilder chemistry set) and diuretics.
 In the good Governor’s time, steroid use was rampant as well, but the doses were lower and even then the amounts that they used to look the way they did would be considered insane by clinical standards.
 As time went on, more and more athletes tried to push the envelope of inhuman size and definition and so more and more drugs kept being added to the cocktail.

 Steroids In Sports- Professional Athlete or Professional Drug User? *